-Asante Rogue Regional Medical Center Inpatient Rehabilitation Center provides rehabilitation for hospitalized patients needing specialized intensive rehabilitation following an injury, illness or surgery.
+Asante Rogue Regional Medical Center’s Inpatient Rehabilitation Center (IRC) provides care for hospitalized patients needing specialized intensive physical rehabilitation following an injury, an illness, or surgery.

-When you are admitted to inpatient rehab, your therapy team will greet you and develop a daily schedule according to your needs.
-The goal is three hours of therapy, five to six days a week.
-Most patients stay in the Inpatient Rehabilitation Center an average of 10 to 14 days.
-Your doctor and therapy team will work with you to decide when you are ready to go home based on individual circumstances.
+When you are admitted to the IRC, your therapy team will develop a daily schedule to meet your needs.
+The goal is three hours of therapy per day, five or six days per week.
+Your doctor and rehabilitation team will work with you to decide when you are ready to go home, based on your individual circumstances.

 What makes the IRC different from a skilled nursing facility (SNF)?

 - The IRC offers a much higher nurse-to-patient ratio than does a skilled-nursing facility, with therapists trained specifically in rehabilitation nursing.

 - The IRC is overseen by a physician who specializes in rehabilitation medicine and conducts daily rounds.
 This is backed up by the full range of hospital specialties: emergency diagnostics, surgical and medical services, and such specialty disciplines as neuropsychology and rehabilitative ophthalmology.

 - The IRC provides intensive therapy (usually three hours per day) involving at least two therapy disciplines; in a SNF the intensity of therapy is usually much lower.

 - The IRC also provides more comprehensive case management and integration of care, with care conferences led by a rehabilitation physician conducted at least weekly.

 - Patients who meet criteria may be admitted directly to the IRC without an acute hospital stay.
 By comparison, to be admitted to a skilled-nursing facility (under Medicare rules) patients are required to have at least three nights of hospitalization prior to admission.